Evaluation and monitoring metrics for generative AI

 - Your final response must include both the reference answer and the evaluation result.
 The evaluation result should be written in English.

-Built-in prompt used by Large Language Model judge to score this metric (For conversation data format) (with Ground Truth available):
+Built-in prompt used by the Large Language Model judge to score this metric (For conversation data format) (with Ground Truth available):

-Your task is to score the relevance between a generated answer and the question based on the ground truth answer in the range between 1 and 5, and please also provide the scoring reason.
+Your task is to score the relevance between a generated answer and the query based on the ground truth answer in the range between 1 and 5, and please also provide the scoring reason.

 If the generated answer fails to provide enough relevant information or contains excessive extraneous information, then you should reduce the score accordingly.